Cost-Based Approach to Complexity: A Common Denominator?

 \subsection{Airport network}

-In order to study a real-world example, we considered an airport network that represents flight connections in the United States~\cite{transtatsNetwork}.
-Reflecting the variation of the airplane fuel-per-gallon price (operation cost) between years $2000$ and $2019$~\cite{transtatsData} and by considering that complexity should be kept constant, we can vary the number of edges (modeling cost) starting from the minimal spanning tree~\cite{graham1985} of the network, using the distances between airports as respective edge weights.
-In order to keep complexity constant, some of the original edges can be re-integrated to the spanning tree, therefore increasing the modeling cost, measured as the total sum of all the edge lengths of the network.
-Figure~\ref{airports} shows the interplay between modeling and operational costs while yielding constant complexity.
+In order to study a real-world example, we considered an airport network that represents flight connections in the United States.~\cite{transtatsNetwork} Considering the variation of the airplane fuel-per-gallon price between years $2000$ and $2019$~\cite{transtatsData} as the operation cost, we can vary the number of edges (model cost - calculated as the total length of the edges of the network) starting from the minimal spanning tree~\cite{graham1985} of the network, using the distances between airports as respective edge weights.

-While keeping the complexity level constant, any decrease in the fuel price allows a greater number of edges to be incorporated into this network, creating new flight options between different airports, and therefore reducing the average shortest path, as can be seen in Figure~\ref{shortestPath}.